 If you are going through a separation and have an interest in a family business, having the right experts and the right process is essential.
 Seek advice from experts in the field, and involve them as early as possible.

-If you own a family business and want to divorce proof it, you might want to consider a Binding Financial Agreement (see my previous post on prenups for more information).
+If you own a family business and want to divorce proof it, you might want to consider a Binding Financial Agreement.
 Binding Financial Agreements being put in place for each of the business owners and their respective partners, can save you and the business significant time and money down the track if any of the owners go through a separation.